 Occasionally, you may hear of a copywriter who is making $250 per hour writing web content and blogs.
 However, these freelancers are the exception and not the rule.
 A study of freelancers in 170 countries showed that freelancers generally earn between $11 and $28 per hour with an average of $19, and copywriters tend to earn in the lower part of this range.

 Pay-per-word schemes sound attractive, but you also need to factor in your research time.
-To up your pay through scoring well on quality-rating systems, you might want to consider using these 9 amazing freelancer platforms.
+To up your pay through scoring well on quality-rating systems in freelancing career, you might want to consider using these 9 amazing freelancer platforms.

 Pro: Eliminate Travel Time

-A slow internet speed not only makes online tutoring frustrating, but it might also mean you are not eligible for employment through an agency from the get-go.
-In order to have a productive session with each student, you need to be able to ensure that your internet connection is reliable and fast, with download speeds of at least 10mb/s.
+Slow internet speed not only makes the freelancing career of online tutoring frustrating, but it might also mean you are not eligible for employment through an agency from the get-go.
+To have a productive session with each student, you need to be able to ensure that your internet connection is reliable and fast, with download speeds of at least 10mb/s.

 A World of Opportunity